Gisleudo-Cortez/Advent_of_code_setup/README.md

 Keep your session cookie private and do not share it with others.
 The session cookie is valid for a limited time, make sure it is valid before running the program.

+Be careful when performing requests to the [adventofcode](https://adventofcode.com/) site to no overload the servers.

 ## Requirements

-- Python 3.6 or higher
+- Python 3 or higher (made on version 3.13.1)
 - requests library (automatically installed during setup)